-1. A desktop-based stocktake of models developed and used by, or in close collaboration with, Tāngata Whenua.

-2. Case studies that provide a deeper dive into at least three examples from the Stocktake.

-3. A summary report to share key findings from both and a critical analysis and discussion to inform freshwater modelling in Aotearoa and how we might give effect to TMOTW.
+- 1. A desktop-based stocktake of models developed and used by, or in close collaboration with, Tangata Whenua. - 2.
+Three case studies that provide a deeper dive into examples from the Stocktake. - 3.
+A summary report to share key findings from both and a critical analysis and discussion to inform freshwater modelling in Aotearoa and how we might give effect to TMOTW.

-The stocktake analysis focused on 34 relevant models which were identified through primarily desktop research and several word-of-mouth recommendations early in the process.
+The stocktake analysis focused on 33 relevant models which were identified through primarily desktop research and several word-of-mouth recommendations early in the process.